AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## I have an ECS instance and I want to create another ECS instance from the image of this existing ECS instance.
 What do I do?

-You can create a custom image from the existing ECS instance and then use the custom image to create a new ECS instance.
+You can create a custom image from the existing ECS instance and then use the custom image to create an ECS instance.
 For more information, see [Create a custom image from an instance](/intl.en-US/Images/Custom image/Create custom image/Create a custom image from an instance.md) and [Create an ECS instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md).

 ## I have purchased an ECS instance.
 How do I restore my shared image to the newly purchased instance?